-Join Scott Hirsch for an in-depth discussion in this video What you need to know before watching this course, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video What you need to know before watching this course, part of Learning Pro Tools.

 - As you develop your skills as an engineer or musician it’s smart to know a variety of digital audio workstations or DAS.
 You’ll develop a preference for the subtle differences DAS offer, much like different tools in your toolkit.
 You could describe it as a collection of electric guitars: they all do the same thing, but sometimes you prefer to use a Fender Telecaster over a Gibson Les Paul for a specific song.
 The same is true for DAS.
 You might choose to use Pro Tools for one type of music or song, and you might choose to use Logic, or Reason, or Ableton for some other different types of songs or music.

 Inevitably though I always get the question: what DAS should I invest my time and money in?
 Well, here’s some thoughts: If you’re gonna work exclusively in your own domain to produce music and not really interface with the outside world, I say try a few of them.
 Try Pro Tools, try Logic, Reason, Ableton, and then pick the ones that suit you best and master those.
 However, if you want to collaborate with the outside world, work with other engineers, and work in a variety of studios, my answer is usually to learn Pro Tools, because almost every studio I know uses Pro Tools.